On this page:

 - Advanced courses (600 - 800 level) taken outside the Department.

 - Courses in categories (a) and (b) automatically qualify as research area courses.
 The Graduate Program Director can accept a course from categories (c) or (d) upon review of the course syllabus.

 - Graduate students are required to take three research area courses with a minimum of 3 credit hours each.
 At least one of them must come from the research area "outside" that being pursued by the student.
 For example, condensed matter students must take at least one course from category (b).
 The other two research area courses may lie within the student's broad area of research, but only one of them can be directly related to the student's research project.
 If there is doubt about the appropriateness of a particular course, the Graduate Program Director makes the decision.

-A minimum of two consecutive semesters in residence at the University, each with nine credits, is required.
-(Waivers are possible for 8 credits.)
+A minimum of two consecutive semesters in residence at the University, each with eight credits, is required.

 All degree candidates are required to perform teaching (via a Teaching Assistantship) in the department.
 A waiver of this requirement may be requested from the Graduate Program Director.